Keswick Convention: The Derwent Project

-In May 2015, it was reported that the site of Keswick’s former pencil factory would become the new base for the Convention.
-Keswick Ministries announced that it had completed a deal to buy the site from local businessman Keith Graham, of Pelican Ventures Ltd. The site is adjacent to the existing Rawnsley site and Simon Overend, operations manager, said that the idea of a single integrated site is very attractive and will allow the Convention to grow even further and give flexibility over both sites.
-The move has not been generally welcomed by townsfolk and Allerdale borough council.
+In May 2015, it was reported that the site of Keswick's former pencil factory would become the new base for the convention.
+Keswick Ministries announced that it had completed a deal to buy the site from local businessman Keith Graham, of Pelican Ventures Ltd. The site is adjacent to the existing Rawnsley site and Simon Overend, operations manager, said that the idea of a single integrated site is very attractive and will allow the convention to grow even further and give flexibility over both sites.
+The move has been generally welcomed by townsfolk and Allerdale borough council.
 Tony Lywood commented that he very much welcomed the sale to Keswick Ministries, which is an idea that he had promoted for a long time, as it would solve so many issues for the Keswick Convention and the town.
 The pencil museum will still remain on the site, which was vacated by the Cumberland Pencil Co in 2008 when it relocated to a new facility in Workington.
 Planners want to see the pencil factory premises retained for industrial use.

 The subsequent launch of “The Derwent Project” was one of the high spots over the three weeks of the 2015 Convention.
 The project aims to raise £5 million over the next three years.
 Most of the funds needed relate to the costs of acquiring the new site, demolishing the derelict buildings, improving access on foot and by car, and landscaping the combined sites to make them ready for an enlarged and integrated summer Convention in 2017.
-Jonathan Lamb, CEO, added that there are currently no immediate plans to dispose of the Skiddaw Street site at which the main meetings are currently held since this site will be needed to sustain the Convention’s operations for the next year or two.
+Jonathan Lamb, CEO, added that there are currently no immediate plans to dispose of the Skiddaw Street site at which the main meetings are currently held since this site will be needed to sustain the convention's operations for the next year or two.
 However, in the future, he recognised that the site might be developed for alternative purposes compatible with the locality.